JuliaLang/www.julialang.org/blog/2020/05/rr.md

 debugger.
 It stems from the mode of analysis that a system like this enables.
 In a traditional debugger, it is possible to execute one instruction at a time, and step from memory state to memory state in the forwards direction.
-Systems like `rr` allow the opposite during replay: Step backwards through the state of the system.
+Systems like `rr` allow the opposite during replay: step backwards through the state of the system.
 Under the hood this is accomplished by playing forward from the beginning (or more likely some intermediate checkpoint created for performance reasons), until the previous state is reached.
 However, to the end user, the